micnguy7-droid/process-design/README.md

 The authors consider an end-to-end production chain starting from dry regolith as feedstock.
 The production includes the following process steps: excavation, transportation, beneficiation, hydrogen reduction, electrolysis, liquefaction, and storage.
 The model predicts the energy cost per kg oxygen produced based on parameters for each process step.

 The implementation is structured as follows:
-The data folder contains data used for certain computation within some modules.
+The data folder contains data used for certain computations within some modules.
-These modules are located in the space_resources/modules folder and each compute the required energy for one specific process step in the production chain.
+These modules are located in the space_resources/modules folder and each computes the required energy for one specific process step in the production chain.
 All the computations from the individual modules are then joined in calculate_energy.py.
 Here we calculate the required energies across the production chain and make them available for use in other parts of the project.
-Energy_comparison_plots.py is used to generate the plots used in the evaluation of the process chain. monte_carlo_estimation.py conducts a monte carlo estimation with select varied parameters to study the uncertainty of the employed model.
+Energy_comparison_plots.py is used to generate the plots used in the evaluation of the process chain, considering a range of initial (i.e., head grade ilmenite concentrations) monte_carlo_estimation.py conducts a monte carlo estimation with select varied parameters to study the uncertainty of the employed model. sensitivity_v1.py is used to make a sensitivity analysis graph, where certain high sensitivty parameters are plotted on a spider plot.

 The folder space_resources/additional_resources contains additional modules and files which are not currently used in the main project structure but might be of use when expanding or altering the project.